 Texas Wolfdog Project is a 100% volunteer organization.
 Please allow one to two weeks to process and review your application.
 In most cases, applicants are approved or declined within 5-10 days.

 Finding the Right Dog

-When you decide which dog(s) you would like to meet, you can come visit the shelter or foster home where you dog resides to start building a relationship.
-If there is some reason that Texas Wolfdog Project or the foster feels your family and this dog are not a good match, the adoption coordinator or the foster will discuss why with you.
-This can be because of other pets in the house, how the dog gets along with particular people, such as children, men or women, or many other factors.
-It is important for us to find the "right" match between the you and the dog, as we want your home to be the dog's forever home.
+When you decide which dog(s) you would like to meet, you can visit the shelter or foster home where your dog resides to start building a relationship.
+If there is some reason that Texas Wolfdog Project or the foster feels your family and this dog are not a good match, the adoption coordinator or the foster will discuss their reasoning with you.
+This might be because of other pets in the house, how the dog gets along with particular people such as children, men or women, or many other factors.
+It is important to us to find the "right" match between you and a dog, as we want your home to be the dog's forever home.

 Some additional obedience training may be suggested or required based on the dog being adopted.

 Most dogs require a minimal transitional period of several weeks.
 The first few weeks may be challenging while your new dog adjusts to his/her new surroundings.
 Adding a new dog to the family upsets the balance of your current "pack" no matter how good the match.
 Your resident dogs will need time to adjust to your new dog and you may become stressed as a result.
 Please remember that we are here to help you walk through any difficulties you may encounter, but we recommend that dogs go home at the beginning of a weekend, vacation, or other time when you will be home to help manage the adjustment period comfortably.

 Once an adoption is approved, the adopter and a TWP&S Representative (usually the Foster or Adoption Coordinator) will finalize the process and sign the Adoption Contract.